 To understand the main challenges surrounding vendor onboarding, let’s first take a look at the actual steps involved in onboarding a new vendor to the company.

 The steps involved in vendor onboarding

 Step 1.
-Typically, the process begins after the requestor in the company has received permission to onboard a new vendor, and they’ve identified the vendor they want to work with.
+Typically, the vendor onboarding process, sometimes referred to as supplier onboarding, begins after the requestor’s purchase order has been opened, permission to onboard a new vendor has been granted, and the vendor they want to work with has been identified.
 This internal approval process often takes place over email and tends to be unstructured; it sometimes involves the requestor’s direct manager and other times it also involves a procurement manager.
 These managers must also determine whether or not the legal or security teams should be involved.

 Step 2.
 With permission to onboard the vendor, it’s now time for the vendor to get officially onboarded to the company’s ERP system.
 For this to happen, the vendor completes a vendor onboarding form that includes general information (company name and address, company ID, tax withholding information, etc.); information about the vendor’s points of contact in the company (including their main POC, their finance POC, and the contact details for each); and financial information (default currency, bank account details, etc.).
 This stage of the process also involves different stakeholders in the company ensuring that the company can transact with the vendor from a legal, compliance, and security standpoint.

 Step 3.
 Once the vendor submits this information, a member of the finance team at the company must ensure that the data is complete.
 With vendor onboarding forms typically including 50 or more fields, this stage often presents issues that must be sorted out with the vendor.
 Once the form is properly completed, the finance team must manually enter the information from the form into the company’s ERP system—a highly error-prone process that typically takes a long time.
 But once it’s completed, the vendor has been onboarded.